 "Share your plan for a brighter and better future, talk about the actions you must take, and constantly reiterate the reasons why you will be successful.
 Create a vision statement that inspires and rallies your team and organization."

 Leadership Builds Relationships

 “Relationships build real motivation.
-It's much easier to motivate someone if you know them and they know you.
+It's much easier to motivate someone if you know them and they know you and have built a level of trust.
 After all, if you don't take the time to get to know the people who are working for you, then how can you ever truly know the best way to lead, coach, and motivate them effectively?
 And, for that matter, how can you expect them to trust and follow you if they don't know you as well?”

 "Relationships are the foundation upon which winning teams and organizations are built," says Gordon.
 "I advise managers to make their relationship with their employees their number one priority.

 "In fact, I've worked with numerous NFL coaches and have seen firsthand how the most successful coaches and best motivators are those who develop meaningful relationships with their players.
 The same strategy that works on the playing field works in the office as well."

 Gordon recommends: “Create purpose-driven goals.
 When it comes down to it, the real force behind motivation has nothing to do with money or number-driven goals.
 Real employee motivation is driven by purpose and a desire to make a difference.